Yuri-bot03/yuris-closet/README.md

 - **Purchase History:**  View a table of all recorded sales, including date/time, price, quantity, and transaction total.
 - **Daily Gross Sales:**  The dashboard aggregates sales by date and displays the total revenue for each day.
 - **Export CSV:**  Download the complete sales log as a CSV file for accounting and analysis.
-- **Ideas for Enhancement:**  The admin page lists several suggested improvements for future versions, such as adding user accounts and generating charts.

 ## How It Works